Macfadden Communications Group: Macfadden Group

 Us was purchased in 1980, and sold in 1986.
 In the mid-eighties, Macfadden bought the Ideal Publishing Company, which published Teen Beat and other fan magazines, from Filmways.
 MacFadden acquired a stake in what would become American Media in 1989 when it bought a stake in the National Enquirer.

 Sterling/Macfadden

 In 1991, the Macfadden consumer magazines were spun off and merged with Sterling's Magazines.
 Sterling's published fan magazines such as Tiger Beat, as well as the music magazine Metal Edge.
 The merger was finalized in October 1992.
-In 1998, the conglomerate's line of youth music publications was sold off to Primedia; the rest were bought by Dorchester Media in 2004.
+In 1998, the conglomerate's line of youth music publications was sold to Primedia (now Rent Group); the rest were bought by Dorchester Media in 2004.